 The personal information that you provide to Mount Royal University including instructors and staff of the social work department is collected under the authority of the Post-Secondary Learning Act and the Freedom of Information and Protection of Privacy Act - Section 33(c).
 The information will be used for the routine administration of the department including reviewing student progress in the social work program and determining or verifying a student's suitability or eligibility for practicum and other benefits.
-Additionally, disclosed information may be used for the routine administration of Mount Royal academic support services including but not restricted to the Office of Students Community Standards, Student Learning Services, Access and Inclusion Services, Student Counseling, Iniskim Centre, and Academic Advising.
+Additionally, disclosed information may be used for the routine administration support services including but not restricted to the Office of Students Community Standards, Student Learning Services, Access and Inclusion Services, Student Counseling, Iniskim Centre, and Academic Advising.
 Collected personal information is protected from unauthorized access, collection, use and disclosure in accordance with the FOIP act and can be reviewed upon request subject to the provision of the Act.
-Questions regarding the collection of personal information can be directed to the Chair of the Department of Child Studies and Social Work.
+Questions regarding the collection of personal information can be directed to the Academic Director of Social Work.